haleyrp1803/Black-Eyed-Peas/README.md

 ## Culinary History and Cultural Celebrations

-Today, black-eyed peas are grown commercially in at least 33 countries,[^ref71] this widespread embrace of the bean uniting geographically disparate peoples, places and cultures.
-As acclaimed food historian and chef Michael Twitty points out: “Very few people in the modern West eat one cuisine or live within one culinary construct,” but rather enjoy a multiplicity of culinary histories.[^ref72] Twitty coined the term “identity cooking” to characterize “how we construct complex identities and then express them through how we eat,” an idea that is useful to keep in mind for any discussion of food as widely used across culinary traditions as black-eyed peas.[^ref73]
+Today, black-eyed peas are grown commercially in at least 33 countries,[^ref61] reflecting the widespread embrace of the bean among geographically disparate peoples, places and cultures.
+As acclaimed food historian and chef Michael Twitty points out: “Very few people in the modern West eat one cuisine or live within one culinary construct,” but rather enjoy a multiplicity of culinary histories.[^ref62] Twitty coined the term “identity cooking” to characterize “how we construct complex identities and then express them through how we eat,” an idea that is useful to keep in mind for any discussion of food as widely used across culinary traditions as black-eyed peas.[^ref63]
 <param ve-video
        id="R6l8jRF-eGA"
        title="A feast of African-American culinary contributions, baked into the South’s DNA" author="PBS NewsHour">

-Black-eyed peas are a staple of the <span eid="Q49042"> Southern American </span> diet and an iconic component of Black culinary history.
+Black-eyed peas are a staple of the <span eid="Q49042"> Southern American </span> diet and an iconic component of African American culinary history.
 The peas are key ingredients for everything from stews to salads to savory bean and rice dishes, but perhaps they are most iconic for their modern associations with New Year’s celebrations. <span eid="Q1763911"> Hoppin’ John </span> is a popular rice, bean, and pork dish that brings good luck and prosperity.
-It is often served with greens to symbolize wealth and is an absolute must for any modern Southern New Year’s celebration. [^ref74][^ref75] <span eid="Q1810575"> Thiebou niebe,</span> a classic Senegalese dish made similarly from black-eyed peas, rice, and ham, may be the base where the recipe originated. [^ref76][^ref77]
+It is often served with greens to symbolize wealth and is an absolute must for any modern Southern New Year’s celebration. [^ref64][^ref65] <span eid="Q1810575"> Thiebou niebe,</span> a classic Senegalese dish made similarly from black-eyed peas, rice, and ham, may be the base where the recipe originated. [^ref66][^ref67]
 <param ve-video
        id="v7HwKxDus9E"
        title="Tiebou yapp niébé"
        author="LA CUISINE SÉNÉGALAISE DE ASTOU">

-Hoppin’ John’s symbolism is one of prosperity, but its origin is anything but.
-On brutal American plantations, enslaved workers created new meals from West African recipes and the crops they had access to in the New World.
+Hoppin’ John has become symbolic of prosperity for the year ahead, but it originated in the brutal conditions of American plantations.
+Enslaved workers created new meals from West African recipes and the crops they had access to in the New World.
 They grew black-eyed peas and other African crops in their subsistence gardens outside the long hours they were forced to labor in their enslaver’s fields.
-The white ruling class saw black-eyed peas as a lowly food meant to feed livestock and the enslaved.
-To them, the peas seemed to fit in alongside the pork scraps used to cook Hoppin’ John. [^ref78]
+Additionally, enslaved women were often made to cook for the planter’s family as well as their own.
+White southerners at first saw black-eyed peas as a lowly food meant to feed livestock and the enslaved.
+To them, the peas seemed to fit in alongside the pork scraps used to cook Hoppin’ John. [^ref68] However, by the nineteenth century, white women began including recipes from African descendants in their homemaker cookbooks, of course, without crediting the women who pioneered them. [^ref69][^ref70][^ref71]
 <param ve-image
        label="Hoppin' John at Brenda's Meat & Three for good luck.
 San Francisco, CA." description="Image of Hoppin' John"